 - Once logged in, your command prompt will change to the following:

 You cannot use "localhost" to connect to your database, as DreamHost's MySQL servers are separate from the regular web site servers.

-If you have a VPS that was recently upgraded to Debian Stretch, MariaDB is used as the mysql client when connecting.
+If you have a VPS, MariaDB is used as the mysql client when connecting.
 All MySQL commands continue to function the same, the only difference is the text that appears when you originally connect to the database server.
 For example: